|

 of four basic truths, which are really just one, and that you apply yourself to eight general principles of

 The four basic truths that are one?
-The Four Noble truths:
+The Four Noble truths are:

 - All existence is Dukkha (a Pali term roughly corresponding to a number of terms in English including